quiet-vyakhya/quiet-vyakhya.github.io/_posts/2026-09-24-what-constitutes-mangalam.md

 ### 1. What is Mangalam?

 Mangalam is far deeper than "good luck."
-Etymologically,
+Etymologically, it is defined as मङ्गं गालयति इति मङ्गलम् "That which dissolves or melts away inauspiciousness/suffering is Mangalam."

-What constitutes Mangalam?
+### 2. What constitutes Mangalam?

 Why does the Vedic tradition invoke auspiciousness at every step, and why do humans (including Atheists) everywhere instinctively seek benediction or welfare over misery or suffering?